16 positive traits of dyslexia, A new perspective

 Those who get this combo right often do brilliant work that amazes the rest of us.

-Those with Dyslexia able to have multiple thought processes going simultaneously.
+Those with Dyslexia are able to have multiple thought processes going simultaneously.

 Have you ever wondered why some people seem to be so good at multitasking?